American Soldier Killed In Somalia

 The statement says, "One of the wounded U.S. service members received sufficient medical care in the field.
 Three U.S. service members and the one partner force wounded were medically evacuated to receive additional treatment."

-The New York Times reports that al-Shabab has claimed credit for the attack.
+The New York Times reports that al-Shabab has claimed responsibility for the attack.

-The combined Somali National Security Forces, Kenya Defense Force, and U.S. forces were on a multi-day operation in Jubaland, southwest of the capital, Mogadishu, when the attack occurred.
+The combined Somali National Security Forces, Kenya Defense Force and U.S. forces were on a multiday operation in Jubaland, southwest of the capital, Mogadishu, when the attack occurred.

 Hundreds of American troops currently serve in Somalia.

 Friday's killing is the first known U.S. combat death in Africa since an ambush in Niger last year.
 Last October four Army special operations soldiers were killed in Niger.
-The Pentagon cited a series of military failures, inadequate training, and failure to wear protective gear in their deaths.
+The Pentagon cited a series of military failures, inadequate training and failure to wear protective gear as factors in their deaths.